 "No garden truly blooms until butterflies have danced upon it."

-The Monarch Project began as an idea of the 20-Year Committee in the 2017-18 club year to commemorate the Bloom & Grow Garden Society’s 20th year in 2017.
+The Monarch Project began as an idea of the 20-Year Committee in the 2017-18 club year to commemorate the Bloom & Grow Garden Society’s 20th anniversary in 2017.
 It wasn’t until two years later that we finally conceptualized a form and selected an artist.
 We wanted this regal statue to be a gift from the club to the city of Winter Garden in appreciation for 20 years of help and partnership in making their Spring Fever in the Garden festival so successful.
-In April of 2021, we will celebrate our 20th festival.

 - Gretchen Boyd,